rexcontrols/REXexamples/RaspberryPi_examples/SimpleThermostat/README.md

-Raspberry Pi as a simple thermostat
+﻿Raspberry Pi as a simple thermostat
 ===================================

 This folder contains the source files for the demonstration project on using